Dr. Vinita Chhabra

-Read/Write researchers have explored, developed, and tested a number of new approaches to teaching, learning, and assessing reading and writing for students in grades K through 12.
-Specifically, interventions and assessments have targeted a number of reading and writing skills, including, but not limited to: syntax, morphology, vocabulary, handwriting, fluency, grammar, prosody, comprehension, and composition.
-Additionally, Read/Write projects often incorporate innovative uses of technology, features to increase motivation and engagement, and considerations for English Learners and students with or at-risk for disabilities.
+Literacy researchers have explored, developed, and tested a number of new approaches to teaching, learning, and assessing reading and writing for students in grades K through 12.
+Specifically, interventions and assessments have targeted a number of reading and writing skills, including, but not limited to syntax, morphology, vocabulary, handwriting, fluency, grammar, prosody, comprehension, and composition.
+Additionally, projects often incorporate innovative uses of technology, features to increase motivation and engagement, and considerations for English Learners and students with or at-risk for disabilities.

-Reading and writing are crucial to success in school and beyond; both skills are necessary for college and career.
-Recognition of the importance of reading has led to extensive theory and research on this topic for fifty years.
+Literacy skills are crucial to success in school and beyond; Reading and writing skills are necessary for college and career.
+Recognition of the importance of literacy has led to extensive theory and research on this topic for more than fifty years.
 While researchers have identified effective strategies to help children learn to read, many students in the United States are not proficient readers, suggesting there is more research needed.
-Writing, on the other hand, is vastly understudied in comparison to reading, and despite this important skill for both communication and learning, little is known about how writing develops and how to improve writing achievement for students.
+Writing is vastly understudied in comparison to reading, and despite this important skill for both communication and learning, little is known about how writing develops and how to improve writing achievement for students.

 RELATED PROJECTS and PROGRAMS